International-Data-Spaces-Association/metadata-broker-open-core/README.md

 The IDS Metadata Broker consists of several Docker containers as shown in the image below, which need to be orchestrated by docker-compose.
 ![index](https://user-images.githubusercontent.com/38520537/125645191-55307611-1262-421a-97b6-c3b626246556.png)
+**Note:** A video tutorial of the Broker's installation guide is available [here](https://www.youtube.com/watch?v=0zojF4ubEMI&t=864s).

 ### 4.1 Prepare The SSL Certificate
 For the SSL certificate, you need to have these two files:
 -  **server.crt:** an x509 certificate, either self-signed or from an official CA
 - **server.key:** the private key for the certificate.

-The certificate needs to be of *.crt* format and must have the name *server.crt* and the file for private key should have the name *server.key*.
+The certificate needs to be of *.crt* format and must have the name *server.crt* and the file for the private key should have the name *server.key*.
 Here is a sample command to create a self-signed certificate, which requires OpenSSL to be installed:
 ```sh
 openssl req -newkey rsa:4096 \
             -x509 \